UzmaSayyeda/Stock-Success/README.md

 ## Limitations and Future Development

 ## Conclusion
-From our data we can conclude that the stock market was growing in 2019.
-In 2020 (which consides with the Covid pandemic) the stock market took a hit.
-That is not to say that all industries in the stock market were negatively affected.
-The healthcare giants J&J and Pfizer maintained stability during this period while Exxon and Chevron shrunk due to travel restrictions resulting in decreased demand.
-Most of our sample stocks seemed to have made a recovery after covid ( like Consolidated Edison and Duke Energy) but current government policies still affect it.
-One example is the Fed's decision to maintain a target interest rates in order to help alliviate inflation and the uncertainty regarding a possible recession.
+From our data, we can conclude that the stock market was growing in 2019.
+In 2020, which coincides with COVID-19 pandemic, the stock market took a massive hit.
+That is not to say that all industries in the stock market were negatively affected, however.
+Healthcare giants J&J and Pfizer maintained stability during this period, whereas Exxon and Chevron shrunk due to travel restrictions, yielding an overall decrease in demand to do so.
+Most of our sample stocks appeared to recover after the pandemic (i.e. Consolidated Edison and Duke Energy), but ongoing government policies still play a role in the strength of various stocks.
+One example is the federal government’s decision to maintain a target interest rate in order to both help alleviate inflation and prevent another recession.
 ## References
 [Dark Mode Button](https://www.instagram.com/p/Cyi7GlctYBG/?utm_source=ig_web_copy_link&igshid=MzRlODBiNWFlZA%3D%3D&img_index=1)
 [Widget](https://www.tradingview.com/widget/)